 What would you use this blueberry simple syrup for?
 Do you have an idea for an awesome simple syrup recipe?

 - Put sugar, water, and blueberries in a medium-size saucepan and bring mixture to a boil.
 Once boiling, lower heat and let simmer for about 10-15 minutes, until blueberries have burst and mixture has thickened.

-- Strain mixture into a bowl, being sure to press down on the berries to extract as much juice as possible.
+- Strain mixture through a fine mesh strainer into a bowl, being sure to press down on the berries to extract as much juice as possible.
 Keep syrup in bowl or pour into a mason jar and place in fridge to cool completely before using.

 View Web Story for this recipe